Don't miss our holiday offer - up to 50% OFF!

 Model: STB-98005

-The flagship.
+The full package.
 A fully enclosed power cage with everything built in — multi-grip pull-up bar, kipping station, adjustable dip handles, and four Olympic plate storage posts.
 The 3×3″ 14-gauge steel frame handles up to 500 lbs across 15 adjustable height positions.
 Safety catches let you lift heavy and bail safely without a spotter.
-If you’re building a serious home gym, this is the centerpiece.
+If you’re building a serious home gym, start here.

 Steelbody Full Rack